ritabandutta13/CE888/README.md

 # CE888

+A Repository for Module CE888 - Data Science and Decision Making

 The code file submitted is in .py format converted from Jupyter notebook The data used is from this website :   https://data.police.uk/data/